-Localtonians wishes a Happy Birthday to Murray native Nathan Beverly Stubblefield, born in 1860.
-Nathan was the inventor of the acoustic telephone, so wire could carry sound vibrations directly between two sound boxes.
-He is one of America’s most unrecognized inventors.
+Localtonians wish a Happy Birthday to Murray native Nathan Beverly Stubblefield, born in 1860.
+Nathan invented the acoustic telephone, where wire carried sound vibrations directly between two sound boxes.

-Localtonians wishes a Happy Birthday to Fayette County native Sarah Gibson Blanding, born in 1898.
-Born on a tobacco farm, she received her B.A. from UK and while there she coached then played under Coach “Happy” Chandler on the women’s basketball team.
-Upon graduation, Blanding was appointed UK’s acting dean of women, becoming the youngest dean in the country, at 24.
+Localtonians wish a Happy Birthday to Fayette County native Sarah Gibson Blanding, born in 1898.
+Born on a tobacco farm, she received her B.A. from UK.
+While there, she coached and then played under Coach “Happy” Chandler on the women’s basketball team.
+Upon graduation, UK appointed Blanding as acting dean of women, becoming the youngest dean in the country at 24.
 Blanding obtained her Master’s Degree in P.S. at Columbia University in 1926.
-In 1941 she was selected as the first female dean for Cornell University.
-In 1946 she became the first President of Vassar College.
-She was appointed by NY’s Governor Dewey as Director of Human Nutrition for NY.
-She enjoyed the distinction of becoming one of the first women to serve in important U.S. government administrative posts during World War II and was decorated by the U. S. War Department for exceptional civilian service.
-President Roosevelt appointed her to the Committee on Welfare and Recreation and to the Board of Economic Cooperation Commission.
+In 1941 she became the 1st female dean of Cornell University.
+In 1946 she became the 1st President of Vassar College.
+NY Governor Dewey appointed her as Director of Human Nutrition for NY.
+She enjoyed the distinction of becoming one of the 1st women to serve in important U.S. government administrative posts, and the War Department decorated her with awards for exceptional civilian service.
+President Roosevelt appointed her to the Committee on Welfare and Recreation and the Economic Cooperation Commission.
 President Truman picked her for the Commission on Higher Education.
-She sat on the First Board of Foreign Scholarships administering Fulbright Scholarships, and the National Committee that chose the first Marshall Fellowships.
-She has been the recipient of 18 honorary degrees from various colleges and universities.
-The Blanding Tower on UK’s campus was named in her honor, which no longer stands.
+She sat on the 1st Board of Foreign Scholarships administering Fulbright Scholarships, and the National Committee that chose the 1st Marshall Fellowships.
+She received 18 honorary degrees from various colleges and universities.
+UK named Blanding Tower in her honor, which no longer stands.

-November 22, 1928, Constable Will Thornsberry, Knott County Constable and his cousin, Justice of the Peace AJ Thornsberry, were shot and killed from ambush while on their way to destroy a moonshine still near Prestonsburg.
+November 22, 1928, Constable Will Thornsberry, Knott County Constable and his cousin, Justice of the Peace AJ Thornsberry, died in an ambush while on their way to destroy a moonshine still near Prestonsburg.
 The murderer served two years.

-November 22, 1943, Governor Keen Johnson dedicated the Irvin S. Cobb Bridge in Paducah.
-The bridge connects Paducah and Brookport, Illinois and is also known as the Brookport Bridge, Blue Hummer Bridge, or the Pudacah-Ohio River Bridge.
-Named after the most famous Paducah citizen, Mr. Cobb, this was one of many entities bearing his name.
-Others included a hotel, a flower, a towboat, a burgoo, a cigar, to name a few.
-The Irvin S. Cobb Bridge, however, was likely the last thing called for Paducah’s favorite son; he died about four months later.
-He was so ill at the time of the dedication that he was unable to attend.
+November 22, 1943, Governor K. Johnson dedicated the Irvin S. Cobb Bridge in Paducah.
+The bridge connects Paducah and Brookport, Illinois, and is also known as the Brookport Bridge, Blue Hummer Bridge, or the Pudacah-Ohio River Bridge.
+Named after the most famous Paducah citizen, Mr. Cobb, this was just one of many entities bearing his name.
+Others included a hotel, a flower, a towboat, a burgoo, and a cigar, to name a few.
+However, the Irvin S. Cobb Bridge was likely the last thing named for Paducah’s favorite son; he died about four months later.
+Unfortunately, he was so ill at the time of the dedication that he could not attend.